deepakguptacse/deepakguptacse.github.io/_posts/2023-05-21-How-to-do-effective-code-reviews.md

 ---
 layout: post
-title: How to do Effective Code Reviews: A Guide for Software Developers
+title: "How to do Effective Code Reviews: A Guide for Software Developers"
 tags:
   - code review
   - software development